urtuba/boilerplate/README.md

 Equipped with `jest` and `supertest`, this boilerplate supports both unit and e2e testing.
 Sample tests are included, but you can delve into the [Jest documentation](https://jestjs.io/docs/getting-started) to create tests as per your needs.
 A jest coverage report is included to keep track of your test coverages.

+### Environment Management

+Experience seamless development with `nodemon` and `babel`.
+The added environment utility ensures you never face issues with missing required environment variables; it notifies and stops execution if any are missing.
+Expand and manage your environment variables and controls by enhancing the `src/utils/environment.js`.

 ```js
 import ENV from 'environment'